Gurupunvaanii

 • Complete legal conformity is A Khata.
 It provides a “clean chit” to the property.

-What is B Khata and its benefits
+What is B Khata and What Are its benefits?

 B Khata was established by the BBMP for properties that do not fully comply with the law under a different register known as the “B Register.”
 These: